Cajun Pork Tenderloin with Braised Greens

 - 2 tablespoons Cajun spice blend

-- 2 pork tenderloins (about 14 ounces each), each halved crosswise
+- 2 (14-ounce) pork tenderloins, each halved crosswise

-For the greens: Cook the bacon over medium heat in a large skillet until browned, about 6 minutes.
-Add the onion, garlic, oregano, salt, pepper flakes and tomato, and cook until vegetables are tender, about 5 minutes.
-Stir in the kale and 1 1/2 cups broth, cover, cook until wilted, about 8 minutes.
-Stir in 1/4 cup broth and vinegar, and season with salt and pepper, to taste.
+1. Preheat the oven to 400 degrees F. Cook the bacon in a large skillet over medium heat until crisp and browned, about 6 minutes.
+Increase the heat to medium-high and add the onion, garlic, tomato, and season with salt.
+Cook until the vegetables are tender, about 5 minutes.
+Stir in the kale and broth, cover, cook until wilted, about 8 minutes.
+Stir in the vinegar and season with salt.

-Combine the Cajun spice, 1 tablespoon of the olive oil, and salt to make paste.
-Rub the pork with spice paste.
-Heat a skillet over medium-high.
-Add the remaining olive oil and sear the pork, turning until all sides are golden brown, about 2 to 3 minutes total.
-Roast until an instant-read thermometer inserted into the meat registers 150 degrees F, about 10 to 12 minutes.
-Set aside for 5 minutes to rest on a cutting board.
-Deglaze the pan with 1/2 cup chicken broth.
-Reduce a little and swirl in 2 tablespoons butter.
-Thinly slice the pork, divide among 4 plates.
-Drizzle with pan sauce and serve with the greens and dinner rolls or biscuits.
+2. Meanwhile mix the Cajun spice with 1 tablespoon vegetable oil to make a paste.
+Rub the pork with the spice paste.
+Heat an ovenproof skillet over medium-high heat.
+Add the remaining 1 tablespoon oil and sear the pork, turning until all sides are golden brown, about 4 minutes.
+Transfer the skillet to the oven and roast until an instant-read thermometer inserted into the meat registers 145 degrees F, about 15 minutes.
+Set aside for 5 minutes to rest on a cutting board before slicing.

 Thank you! your flag was submitted.